luizantoniona/idle-mmorpg/README.md

 ### 🔁 Flow Summary
 - **Web Client**
   - Responsible for rendering the game UI, receiving real-time updates via WebSocket, and sending player actions to the server.
-  - Built with web tooling (Vite, React and Typescript).
+  - Built with web tooling (Angular and Typescript).

 - **C++ Server**
   - Central game logic and state management.
   - Manages user sessions, world state, entities, and events.
-  - Communicates with the client via WebSocket.
+  - Communicates with the client via API and WebSocket.
   - Loads static game data (items, maps, skills) at runtime from JSON files.

 - **Data Project**